 What can you do to interrupt the “family system” and encourage your siblings to constructively work together as a team?

-Conflicting emotions are common in this situation, no matter what issues exist.
-If less contact with Mom or Dad has made your life better, you might feel resentful about his or her needing you now.
+Conflicting emotions are common in this situation.
+If you had negative experiences with your relative, you might feel resentful about their needing you now.
 But you also might feel guilty about staying away.

-Here are some tips for navigating between the “rock and the hard place” of caregiving in a difficult relationship.
+Here are some tips for navigating the difficulty of caregiving in a strained relationship.

-It’s natural for renewed contact, or the thought of increased contact, to trigger a resurgence of feelings.
-Your feelings are not wrong or bad.
+Accept your feelings.
+It’s natural for renewed or increased contact to trigger a resurgence of feelings.
+Those feelings are not wrong or bad.
 They simply reflect the history of your relationship.
 There’s no need to deny your feelings.
 But there is also no need to live in the past.
 Change does happen.
-It’s worth allowing for the possibility that your relative has grown and learned some things over the years.
+It’s worth allowing for the possibility that your relative has grown and has learned some things over the years.
 No promises.
-But time does have a way of adding perspective for everyone.
+But time does have a way of providing perspective to everyone.
+While you can’t change the past, you may have an opportunity to create a better future.

 Think of your feelings as warning signals.
 They can alert you to possible dangers, but they do not have to steer the ship entirely.
 Honor your feelings, but be cautious about letting them dominate the situation.

+Make conscious choices.
 Before jumping into a caregiving role, think about why you are doing it.
 Only you can decide what is right for you.
-Many family members jump into helping because they hope now they will receive the love or affection they missed as a child.
+Many family members jump into helping because they hope to receive the love or affection they missed as a child.
 That can be a slippery slope.
 You will likely end up bitter if you expect gratitude.
 It may never come.

 Be mindful of maintaining your own well-being with good food, adequate sleep, and staying away from unhealthy habits.
 And rejuvenate yourself physically and mentally with activities such as art or music or exercise.
 Consult with a professional counselor if you notice lasting negative changes in your mood or your pace of life.